The global derived period map: Introduction

 We construct a global derived period map, generalising Griffiths' period map \cite{Griffiths70} and the infinitesimal derived period map of deformation theories \cite{Fiorenza08, Fiorenza09, diNatale14}.

 We hope that this map will be a useful tool in studying derived moduli of varieties.

-Given a polarized smooth projective map $f: X \to S$ between derived Artin stacks we construct a map $\cat P$ from the analytification $S^{an}$ of the base to a derived analytic stack $U$ which we call the \emph{derived period domain}.
-The underived truncation of $\cat P$ is a product of the usual period maps, in particular a closed point $s \in S$ is sent to the Hodge filtration on the fiber $X_{s}$.
+We work over $\C$ throughout this article.
+Given a polarized smooth projective map $f: X \to S$ between derived Artin stacks we construct a map $\cat P$ from the analytification $S^{an}$ of the base to a quotient of a derived analytic stack $U$ which we call the \emph{derived period domain}.
+The underived truncation of $\cat P$ induces a product of the usual period maps on coarse moduli spaces; in particular a closed point $s \in S$ is sent to the Hodge filtration on the fibre $X_{s}$.
 Moreover, $\cat P$ extends the infinitesimal period map.

 Our first result constructs the target of the derived period map:

 \begin{reptheorem}{thm-perioddomain} There is a derived period domain $U$ which is a geometric derived analytic Artin stack that extends the classical period domain. \end{reptheorem}